 Subsequent to her November 2017 re-election, Councilwoman Rose was appointed Deputy Majority Leader and Chair of the City Council’s Committee on Youth Services.
 In addition, she sits on the Aging; Education; Justice System; Resiliency and Waterfronts; Rules, Privileges and Elections; and Transportation committees, as well as the council’s Budget Negotiating Team.
 As Chair of the Youth Services Committee, Councilwoman Rose led the successful fight to restore summer youth programs in the city budget and expand the Summer Youth Employment Program to include slots for 70,000 young New Yorkers.

 Councilwoman Rose has secured millions of dollars in public investments in the North Shore during her years in office, leading to a new Renaissance on the North Shore.
-She has successfully worked to create thousands of jobs, build and renovate nearly a dozen parks, expand waterfront access and increase student capacity in North Shore public schools by more than 1,200 seats.
+In June 2019, she negotiated a rezoning of the Bay Street Corridor that secured more than $250 million in public investments, including a $92 million Cromwell Recreation Center, a waterfront park in Stapleton and a waterfront esplanade in Tompkinsville.
+The rezoning paves the way for housing affordable to residents at all income levels, as well as for seniors, and additional infrastructure improvements.
+In addition, Council Member Rose has successfully worked to create thousands of jobs, build and renovate nearly a dozen parks, expand waterfront access and increase student capacity in North Shore public schools by more than 1,200 seats.

 Councilwoman Rose successfully advocated for the relocation of the Jersey Street sanitation garage, which will open up New Brighton to a new era of economic revitalization.
 She spearheaded the successful effort to secure more than $30 million to build a new, state of the art emergency facility at Richmond University Medical Center.
 And having allocated more than $16 million in technology and other capital improvements to our schools, Councilwoman Rose spearheaded the construction of the North Shore’s first newly built elementary school in more than a generation at 357 Targee Street in Stapleton.